 The world is full of beautiful places – both natural and manmade – and even the most avid globetrotters can't hope to exhaust them all.
 But some simply love the camera more than others.
-Here, our Senior Picture Editor, Phoebe Lowndes, picks a snapshot of the most photogenic places on Earth.
+Here, our Senior Picture Editor, Phoebe Lowndes, picks a snapshot of the most photogenic places on Earth, with more stunning, alternative destinations highlighted in our month by month, where to go when guide.
 Get your camera at the ready…

 Persian-Islamic architecture is a true celebration of craftsmanship: decorative, symbolic and proud.
 The buildings of Esfehan exemplify these principles with grace and grandeur.
 Stroll along perfect tree-lined boulevards, take in the colourful tiled mosques and discover the vaults and domes of Khaju Bridge at dusk, where people gather to sing and recite poetry.